lasigeBioTM/data-text-processing-notebooks/README.md

 ## Contents

 - `notebooks/` – Jupyter notebooks.
-- `data/` – Sample datasets used in the notebooks.
+- `data/` – Files with data created and used in the notebooks.
+- `scripts/` – Scripts created in the notebooks.

 ## How to use in Google Colab